 The agents have used chemical irritants on protesters, sometimes firing orange pepper spray into faces at close range or igniting flash-bang grenades near groups in the street.

-Disputing accusations of misconduct, DHS has said its agents have increasingly been subject to assaults while trying to find and detain immigration violators.
+Disputing accusations of misconduct, the Department of Homeland Security has said its agents have increasingly been subject to assaults while trying to find and detain immigration violators.

 Immigration officers have also arrested US citizens for allegedly disrupting enforcement.
 Groups of agents have chased protesters, including at least one dressed in a giraffe costume, before wrestling them to the ground to detain them.